preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 + **App Administrators**: The active Administrator (you) is automatically added as App Administrator.
 Add or delete administrators as needed.
 There must always be at least one.

-5. The Properties step may be very different in different templates, or maybe not neded at all.
+5. The Properties step may be very different in different templates, or maybe not neded at all (and is in that case empty).
 Here's a simple example.
 Note that a star indicates if the property must be set (Organization in this example).

 .. image:: teamwork-settings-property-v7.png

 6. Set Owner and also Members, if needed.

 .. image:: team-collaboration-owner-v7.png

+There may be teamwork types that don't need these settings.
+In that case this step is simply empty.

-A summary is now shown, where you can click the pen the edit any of the steps.
+When you click NEXT, a summary is shown, where you can click the pen the edit any of the steps.

 7. Click CREATE to create the Teamwork or SEND FOR APPROVAL, depending on how the template has been set up.